 Everyone knows that Christmas is the perfect time to promote gift cards, but that doesn’t need to be the only holiday on your calendar.
-Any gift-giving occasion is a chance to remind customers that your cards make great gifts, and any other holiday can be turned into a promotional opportunity if you get creative.
+Any gift-giving occasion is a chance to remind customers that your cards make great gifts, and any other celebratory holiday can be turned into a gift card promotion opportunity if you get creative.

-For example, Earth Day is coming up on April 22nd.
+For example, Earth Day happens each year on April 22nd.
 People don’t generally give Earth Day gifts, so advertising your gift cards as the perfect choice for the occasion won’t get you much traction.
-But if you run an eco-tour, then it’s a great day to run a discount or promotion encouraging customers to treat themselves to an eco-friendly trip.
+But if you run an eco-tour, then it’s a great day to run a discount or promotion encouraging customers to treat themselves to an eco-friendly trip (or buy one as a gift!).
 Or you can advertise to locals with a deal that reminds them that there’s nothing more eco-friendly than spending a vacation exploring their own backyard.

 If Earth Day isn’t niche enough for you, entertain your customers by saving your promotions for some of the obscure holidays you can find in resources like Chase’s Calendar of Events.
 Who knows?
 Maybe the 50th anniversary of the Summer of Love is just the occasion for a giveaway.

 Send customers your love with a small gift card